TooTallNate/RetroPie-profiles-facebook-login/README.md

 to on their mobile devices.

 Note that this _does not_ save your files on Facebook or in the cloud in any way.
-You can easily set that up yourself though using something like `sshfs` for an SSH server, or maybe `s3fs` for storing save files on Amazon S3.
+However, you can easily set that up yourself using something like `sshfs` for an SSH server, or maybe `s3fs` for storing save files on Amazon S3.

 Deploy